 Some shops, such as the larger department stores, supermarkets, and food stores, may also have areas in their stores for food consumption such as a café, and toilet facilities.
 In doing so, these will generate extra potential hazards compared to say a corner shop.
 So their policies and procedures should reflect this by having different plans in place for these specific areas.
 Likewise, with garden centres and DIY stores, some of the health and safety policies and procedures will differ to those in a clothes shop, for example.

 Regardless of the type of shop in question, if you have had an accident caused by negligence, you could have grounds to make a claim.
-Within the sections that follow, we will look in-depth at claims of this nature in greater length.
+Within the sections that follow, we will look in-depth at accident in a shop claims.

 According to the Occupiers Liability Act 1957, the occupier of a premises has a legal responsibility to ensure that their premises are as safe as possible.
 This duty applies to organisations, businesses, and the city council.
 So what does this mean if you are injured in a stored?